Safety and Security

 - Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes.

-- Victims may also contact other college officials such as the Student Services or the Dean to get assistance in notifying appropriate law enforcement and medical personnel.
+- Victims may also contact other college officials such as the Student Affairs or the Dean to get assistance in notifying appropriate law enforcement and medical personnel.

 - Seek medical attention immediately.
 Campus Security can assist in seeking medical attention.
 Also, local emergency medical services can be contacted by dialing 911.

 - Seek counseling to assist with mental and emotional trauma.
-Information concerning counseling services available through various agencies can be obtained at Student Services.
+Information concerning counseling services available through various agencies can be obtained at Student Affairs.G.
+Seek counseling to assist with mental and emotional trauma.
+Information concerning counseling services available through various agencies can be obtained at Student Affairs.

 - Family Sunshine Center is available for victims of sexual abuse 24 hours a day, 7 days a week.
 All services are free and confidential.
 Phone number: 334-263-0218 or 800-650-6522